exa18/shell-scripting/linux/bash/README.md

 Install: **xfce4-genmon-plugin**

 Source: [Xtonousou/xfce4-genmon-scripts](https://github.com/xtonousou/xfce4-genmon-scripts/blob/master/memory-panel.sh)
-- memory-panel.sh : show ram used / total and icon if valid file
+- memory-panel.sh : show ram used / total and icon if valid file which could be added as arg and also show running tasks afer click over if installed **xfce4-taskmanager** or if not and xfce4-terminal and **htop**

 ## Configs / dot folder
 Just copy to home